guptaG1410/TGH_Assignment/README.md

 ## Overview

-This React front-end project is a quote generator app that interacts with the [Quotable API](https://api.quotable.io) to display random quotes and allows users to bookmark their favourite quotes.
+This front-end project is a quote generator app that interacts with the [Quotable API](https://api.quotable.io) to display random quotes and allows users to bookmark their favourite quotes.

 ## Features